sul-dlss-labs/OCFL-Tools/README.md

 Create a file named `fixity_files.json` and place in `deposit/head`.
 The top level keys of this JSON should be the string value of the digest algorithm to add.
 Each key contains a hash of key/value pairs, where the key is the string value of the file digest as recorded in the manifest (i.e. either SHA256 or SHA512), and the value is the additional file digest to associate with this file as an additional fixity value.
 Note that you do not need to provide fixity values for all existing files in the object, and you can mix-and-match digest algorithms so long as the algorithm is listed as a supported value in your site.
+Set `OcflTools.config.fixity_algorithms` to specify acceptable algorithms.

 ```
 {